GPT-4V with Emotion: A Zero-shot Benchmark for Generalized Emotion Recognition: Results and Discussion

-\paragraph{Multimodal Understanding Ability} This section evaluates the multimodal understanding capabilities of GPT-4V.
-Table \ref{Table10} reports the unimodal and multimodal results on three benchmark datasets.
-Notably, for CH-SIMS and MER2023, we observe that multimodal results outperform unimodal results, demonstrating the GPT-4V's ability to integrate and leverage multimodal information.
-But for CMU-MOSI, we observe a slight performance degradation in multimodal results.
-This dataset primarily relies on lexical information \cite{lian2022smin}, and the incorporation of visual information may bring some confusion to GPT-4V to understand emotions.
+This section evaluates GPT-4V's multimodal fusion ability.
+Among all tasks, \emph{tweet emotion recognition} and \emph{multimodal emotion recognition} provide multimodal information.
+Hence, we conduct experiments on these tasks.
+Table \ref{Table9} shows unimodal and multimodal results.
+In general, multimodal results outperform unimodal results, showcasing GPT-4V's ability to integrate and exploit multi-modalities.
+But for CMU-MOSI, we notice a slight decrease in multimodal results compared to unimodal results.
+This can be attributed to CMU-MOSI mainly relying on lexical content to convey emotions \cite{lian2024merbench}, and the incorporation of visual clues may introduce interference.